HL7/fhir-bfdr/input/pagecontent/use_cases.md

 The data requirements for jurisdictional reporting of fetal deaths are based on the Fetal Death Edit Specifications for the 2003 Revision of the U.S. Standard Report of Fetal Death.

 The Jurisdiction Fetal Death use case is represented by the [Composition - Jurisdiction Fetal Death Report](StructureDefinition-Composition-jurisdiction-fetal-death-report.html).

-### Void Live Birth Certificate

-This use case represents the communication of void live birth certificates from appropriate jurisdictional vital statistics agencies to the national statistical agency.
-In many jurisdictions, birth certificate identifiers are directly linked to the printed certificate.
-As a result, in some cases it becomes relevant to indicate that a particular certificate number is not to be used, that the certificate is to be "voided".

-The Void Live Birth Certificate use case is represented by the [Composition - Void Live Birth Certificate](StructureDefinition-Composition-void-live-birth-certificate.html).

-### Void Fetal Death Report

-This use case represents the communication of void fetal death certificates from appropriate jurisdictional vital statistics agencies to the NCHS.
-In many jurisdictions, fetal death report identifiers are directly linked to the printed certificate.
-As a result, in some cases it becomes relevant to indicate that a particular certificate number is not to be used, that the certificate is to be "voided".

-The Void Fetal Death Report use case is represented by the [Composition - Void Fetal Death Report](StructureDefinition-Composition-void-fetal-death-report.html).

 ### Coded Race and Ethnicity